 Ultimately, it will come down to what happens in the playoffs and whether fans will truly embrace back this team.
 It looks like ticket sales are going well, so that’s a great sign.
 Last night’s game against the Chicago Bulls was a great atmosphere to be a part of, even with the Bulls fans in attendance.
 Come Game One on Saturday that place should be rocking and the Pacers should be able to take care of the Orlando Magic, who will be without Dwight Howard.
 Make some “Magic” in the playoffs and this will be a fantastic season for the Blue and Gold.

-Topics: Season Recap
+Tags: Season Recap